bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Now that we\'ve learned about the Mocha and Jasmine frameworks, let\'s compare them.
+Now that we&apos;ve learned about the Mocha and Jasmine frameworks, let&apos;s compare them.
 Jasmine includes an assertion library, whereas Mocha must be combined with other assertion libraries.
 Jasmine and Mocha both have command-line test runners.
 For reporting, Jasmine creates